Financing Costs Definition

 Short term financing includes bank overdraft.
 A bank overdraft includes an annual maintenance charge, plus interest on the drawn amount and fees on the non-utilization of funds.
-The interest will be charged varyingly and increases if the risk to default increases.
+The interest charges are varying and increase if the risk to default increases.
 A higher rate and fees are charged if the unauthorized facility of limits is utilized.

 Business credit cards are used for short term financing.
-They include annual fees and interest if the payment is not done on time.
-If the holder of the credit card pays the fees on time, no interest is charged and only maintenance fees will be charged on the same.
+They include annual fees and interest if the payment is not made on time.
+If the holder of the credit card pays the fees on time, no interest is charged, and only maintenance fees will be charged on the same.

 Trade credits are very common in businesses.
 Trade credit involves selling goods and services on credit.
-Although no direct interest or fees is charged by the seller they tend to include the borrowing costs in the cost of goods sold by selling at a higher price.
-Businesses usually give a discount if payment is done early and the buyer tends to lose the facility if purchased on credit.
+Although the seller charges no direct interest or fees, they tend to include the borrowing costs in the cost of goods sold by selling at a higher price.
+Businesses usually give a discount if payment is made early and the buyer tends to lose the facility if purchased on credit.

 #2 – Medium and Long-Term Financing

-The primary cost of long term and medium-term financing is interested in charge and fees are usually taken by the bank when the loan is applied.
-While the loan application fee is the same the interest rate charged varies according to the risk profile.
-This may include if the loan is a secured or unsecured loan and type of assets put as collateral in case of a secured loan.
+The primary cost of long term and medium-term financing is interested in charge, and fees are usually taken by the bank when the loan is applied.
+While the loan application fee is the same, the interest rate charged varies according to the risk profile.
+It may include if the loan is a secured or unsecured loan and type of assets put as collateral in case of a secured loan.